tj-tusharjain/azure-compute-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 **Within an availability set:**
 - All VMs in a common availability set aren't updated concurrently.
 - VMs in a common availability set are updated within Update Domain boundaries and VMs across multiple Update Domains aren't updated concurrently.
 -	In an Update Domain, no more than 20% of the VMs within an availability set are be updated at a time.
-For availability sets with less than 10 VMs, VMs update one at a time within an Update Domain.
+For availability sets with fewer than 10 VMs, VMs update one at a time within an Update Domain.

 Restricting the number of concurrently patched VMs across regions, within a region, or within an availability set limits the impact of a faulty patch on a given set of VMs.
 With health monitoring, any potential issues are flagged before they impact the entire workload.